jcarlos-prieto/niliBOX/resources/API.md

 ## Core class name names
 These C++ graphical classes inherit the class QWidget and extend the standard functionality to make them adjust to the theme selected.
 The purpose is to provide a consistent look and feel between the core application and the modules.
 When these classes are used in the core application to create a new object, they are always given a name.
-These names are fixed in the application (unless if it is modified).
+These names are fixed in the application (unless it is modified).
 The possible object name are listed in the next section [Core object names](#core-object-names).
 The appearence of these controls is modified by theme properties which are listed for each class type in the section [Theme properties](#theme-properties).
 - TbButton
 - TbButton.blind1 (type TButton)